davidbarone/parser/README.md

 and and input of:
 `FOO+BAR+BAZ`

-Then the string gets parsed into a tree as follows:
+Then the input gets parsed into a tree as follows:
 ```
              fbb
               |